Negative balance on credit cards

 If you have an outstanding credit card balance to pay, any credit added to your account will automatically go towards paying off your credit card bill.
 You won’t have a choice.

-So, if you owe £800 on your credit card, then receive a refund for £600, it will be used to reduce the outstanding balance and you’ll still owe £200.
+For example, if you owe £800 on your credit card and receive a refund for £600, it will be used to reduce the outstanding balance and you’ll owe £200.

 But if you owe £600 and you receive a refund for a past purchase that cost £800, you’ll be able to pay off your credit card and have a negative balance of £200.
 In this case, you could ask for the remaining £200 to be transferred to your bank account.